Waste (law): Exceptions

 There is an exception to this doctrine where a long-term tenant makes a change that increases the value of the property in a way that reflects a change in the nature and character of neighboring properties.
 If a tenant tears down a house and builds a factory on property in an area in which residences have generally been replaced with industry, the tenant will not be liable for waste.

 In Melms v.
-Pabst Brewing Co., 79 N.W.
-738 (Wis.
-1899), the Pabst Brewing Company's plant encroached on a residential home.
+Pabst Brewing Co., the Pabst Brewing Company's plant encroached on a residential home.
 The owner of the home wanted to convert the land to commercial use but held an estate limiting the land to residential purposes.
-The court held that the neighboring properties had sufficiently changed the nature of the area and allowed the estate holder to convert the land despite the existence of potential ameliorative waste.
+The Wisconsin Supreme Court held that the neighboring properties had sufficiently changed the nature of the area and allowed the estate holder to convert the land despite the existence of potential ameliorative waste.

 Equitable waste

 Under English law and Australian law, equitable waste is waste that a life tenant has a right to commit at common law but is restrained by a court of equity.
 This doctrine fits under the broader framework of equity, in which a legal right to do something is not so unrestrained that it is impossible to abuse that right.
 A life tenant who is granted an estate "without impeachment of waste" (may not be sued for waste) may not commit acts of flagrant destruction inconsistent with the fruitful use of the land.
-For example, a mansion may not be stripped of its glass, timber or pipes (Vane v Lord barnard), nor may trees of an ornamental value be cut down by the life tenant (Turner v Wright).
+For example, a mansion may not be stripped of its glass, timber or pipes, nor may trees of an ornamental value be cut down by the life tenant.